bor-x/bor-x/README.md

 - 🌱 Expanding my skills on business inteligence automation with PowerBI
 - 😄 Pronouns: #businessinteligence #finance #powerbi #ACCA

-Reach out if you know someone that needs an enterprise dashboard in PowerBI.
+Reach out if you know someone that needs an enterprise grade dashboard in PowerBI.

 <p><a href="https://www.linkedin.com/in/dimovboris/">LinkedIn</a></p>